Building the First 55+ Cohousing Community in New England

 How is homeownership legally structured in cohousing?

-Hager Homestead will be structured as condominiums with a Homeowners Association (HOA).
+Hager Homestead is structured as condominiums with a Homeowners Association (HOA).
 It will be owned by the people who live in the community.
-Each of the 26 households will own their own home as well as a share of the common property including the Common House.
+Each of the 26 households own their own home as well as a share of the common property including the Common House.

 If I live in cohousing will I have my own kitchen?